-The StatLab Quantum HDx 3 step Polymer HRP Kit is a super sensitive non-biotin, three-step detection system suitable for detecting antigens in formalin-fixed paraffin-embedded tissues and cryostat sections.
+The Quantum HD 2 step Polymer HRP Kit is a non-biotin, two-step detection system suitable for detecting antigens in formalin-fixed paraffin-embedded tissues and cryostat sections by immunohistochemistry.
 It may also be used with blood smears, cytosmears, and cell preparations.
-In combination with the StatLab Quantum HDTM IHC instrument, the QHD 3 Step Polymer HRP kit may also be used for chromogenic in situ hybridization (CISH).